An abstract tunnel filled with laser-like lights and rectangles

 A mentor is an individual who provides guidance, support and encouragement, helping the team develop their skills, overcome challenges and achieve their goals.
 For example, a mentor might provide advice on programming, game mechanics and software tools or teach new skills or enhance existing ones related to video game development.

-To be eligible for a Mentor Support Award, a mentor must demonstrate significant involvement in the development and success of their team's video game design project as defined in the challenge's submission portal.
+To be eligible for a Mentor Support Award, a mentor must demonstrate significant involvement in the development and success of their team's video game design project as defined in the competition's submission portal.
 For prize distribution fairness, if a mentor supports multiple successful teams, the mentor is only eligible for one Mentor Support Award.
 The mentor does not count towards the team size limit.
 This award is only eligible for individuals/teams that win an award.